gpstar81/GPStar-proton-pack/SOUND.md

 Most amplifier boards will contain their own dedicated volume control (potentiometer) which will adjust output from that device only.
 The built-in controls for the pack/wand will control the source audio (sound effects vs. music) and the overall volume output for both of the WAV Trigger boards, which will affect the input level to your choice of amplifier and in turn affect the output relative to that device.

 **tl;dr:** You should mount your amplifier in a space where you also have access to its volume control so you can adjust the pack to balance with the wand (or make it the domninant audio source) as necessary.

+*Under normal operating conditions setting the recommended Drok 15W amplifier to 1/2 power will be sufficient and capable of outputting over 80dB from the suggested pack speakers.
+Higher volume may also result in faster battery drain with very little improvement in volume.*